This page is a collection of printer test pages and printer test images, including a printer color test image and a print test page black and white.

 - This black and white image displays a full gradation of tones from white to black, betting showing you how this is handled on a real image.

-This printer color test image is from Photodisc, now owned by Getty, and was released under a freeware licence, so you are free to use this as you wish.
+This printer color test image is from Photodisc, now owned by Getty, and was released under a freeware licence, so you are free to use this as you wish for a test print image.

 This is an excellent printer calibration test image because it really covers every real-world situation you might find yourself printing, and can be used as both a laser printer test image and an inkjet printer test image.

-It helps to know what each part of the image is testing.
+It helps to know what each part of the image is testing in your printer check image.
 You can use the explanation below to help you understand this:

 - Middle Section